Earlstein/Earlstein.github.io/README.md

         Under "Build and deployment", for the Source, select "Deploy from a branch".

-        Under "Branch", select gh-pages as the source branch and / (root) as the folder.
+        Under "Branch", select main as the source branch and / (root) as the folder.
 Click Save.
+Under Actions view the build of the pages
 After a minute or two, your website will be live at https://your-username.github.io.
 From now on, any changes you push to the main branch will automatically be deployed to your live site.

 Customization